 Authors: Sample level metrics are compiled in Supplementary Table S10.
-Figure 6(a) of this point-by-point reply shows that the distributions of mean target coverage of uncollapsed reads for the cfDNA assay are largely overlapping comparing the three cancer cohorts (two-sided Mann-Whitney U-test, all p>0.01).
+The Figure 6a of this response (below) shows that the distributions of mean target coverage of uncollapsed reads for the cfDNA assay are largely overlapping comparing the three cancer cohorts (two-sided Mann-Whitney U-test, all p>0.01).
 The healthy control individuals have higher cfDNA mean target uncollapsed sequencing depth.
 This was deliberate to accommodate lower sequencing depth after collapsing due to lower input DNA for library preparation and reduced library complexity.
-The distribution of mean target uncollapsed depth of the WBC assay shows no statistically significant differences between cancer and control or between the three cancer cohorts (two-sided Mann-Whitney U-test, all p>0.01).
-Similarly, except for comparisons involving the mean target uncollapsed depth of healthy control cfDNA, there is no statistically significant differences between the cfDNA and the WBC assays (two-sided Mann-Whitney U-test, all p>0.01).
+The distribution of mean target uncollapsed depth of the WBC assay shows no statistically significant differences between cancer and control or between the three cancer cohorts (two-sided Mann-Whitney U-test, all p>0.05).
+Similarly, except for comparisons involving the mean target uncollapsed depth of healthy control cfDNA, there is no statistically significant differences between the cfDNA and the WBC assays (two-sided Mann-Whitney U-test, all p>0.05).
 The distribution of cfDNA mean target coverage from collapsed reads is comparable within the different cancer cohorts (two-sided Mann-Whitney U-test, all p>0.01) and is, on average, higher than in healthy control individuals for reasons explained above.